 Strangely, there are people out there who don’t believe that a hormonal cycle can affect diabetes and vice versa.
 Maybe you’ve experienced a HCP who’s silenced you or treated your situation with jest?
 I know I have.
 I don’t want to be silenced anymore.
 What would be really helpful, is if those people started to listen.

-As people with diabetes, I want us to finally be able to take up the space that is ours, and to be seen and heard.
+As people with diabetes, I want us to finally be able to take up the space this is ours, and to be seen and heard.
 A large part of that is to talk more about these issues in an open way, sharing real, valid and varied experiences.
 It would be brilliant if once our HCPs had listened, they could find solutions for us.
 I’d also like to rid myself and others of the shame and guilt that this topic can be surrounded by.

 Back in 2015, when I stopped taking the pill, I never considered that things might go this way.
 Here we are, five years on, and there is still no real solution.
 And so I wonder, why is there so little information or us?
 Why don’t our HCPs know more about this topic?
-Why isn’t there more research conducted, and why are we still often made to feel as though our real-life experiences are invisible?
+And why isn’t there more research conducted, and are we still often made to feel as though our real-life experiences are invisible?
 Why do I have to take a solo adventure every single cycle, trying to work out how much insulin I need and when, and why are some days just utter chaos, no matter what I eat?

 For now, I’ll look forward to the day when I know more.
 Hopefully it’s not too far away.